 - God is with me while I sleep and in my dreams.

 Preparing your spirit to receive dreams from God

 I am convinced that when we go to sleep, our mind shuts down and our spirit becomes much more receptive to God and the spiritual realm.
-(I wrote more about that in Dreams feel like touching heaven).
+(I wrote more about that in Engaging heaven in youy dreams).

 - Song of Solomon 5:2, NASB I was asleep but my heart was awake.

 Jesus said that we can connect with God through the Holy Spirit who flows like living water from within us.
 Therefore, if we build up our spirit and intentionally connect with that heavenly source at bedtime, surely it will help us receive from heaven while we sleep.

 - John 7:38, ESV, Whoever believes in me, as the Scripture has said, ‘Out of his heart will flow rivers of living water.’

 Here are a couple of ways you could do this:

 Praying in tongues helps us tune into that flow of the Spirit from within us.
 I have discovered that I can also pray in tongues in my head after a bit of practice – which is useful so I don’t disturb my husband while he’s trying to sleep!!